NandaKumar8776/MLB-Game-Data-Extraction/README.md

-# Python Project 2: MLB Game Data Extraction
+# MLB Game Data Extraction

 ## Description
 This project is a Python application designed to retrieve and process Major League Baseball (MLB) game data from the MLB Stats API.
 The application reads URLs from a text file, fetches JSON data from the specified URLs, and processes the data to extract specific information.
 The extracted data is then saved to a CSV file for easy access and analysis.

-This project builds on concepts introduced in a previous JavaScript project (INFO-6144) but is implemented entirely in Python.
+This project builds on concepts introduced in a previous JavaScript project but is implemented entirely in Python.
 The focus is on handling JSON data, navigating complex Python dictionaries, and generating output files in CSV format.

 ## Objective
 The main goals of this project are: